xyliatgithub/EN650.601/assignment2/module1/README.md

 ## Revoke a digital certificate

 Now, try to revoke the digital certificate.
 First, connect to the **ca** node and use this command to revoke the digital certificate.
-The default certificate name in this lab is “jhuws.crt”

 ```sh
 sudo openssl ca -revoke jhuws.crt